 Before advancement can proceed, a thesis topic, committee, and graduate program consisting of at least 30 units (see below) must be established by the student and the prospective thesis committee chair.
 In addition, the following requirements must be met:

-Once the above requirements are met, advancement to candidacy proceeds with approval of the committee, graduate advisor, Department Chair and Associate Dean for Graduate Accountability in the College of Natural Sciences and Mathematics.
+Once the above requirements are met, advancement to candidacy proceeds with approval of the committee, graduate advisor, Department Chair and Associate Dean in the College of Natural Sciences and Mathematics.
 After the student has been advanced, no course work in addition to that specified in the graduate program may be required of the student.
 In order for a student to change thesis director, topic, committee members, or courses in the graduate program, approvals must be obtained.
 Under some circumstances this may mean that additional courses are required.

 The graduate academic program consists of at least 30 units of courses and is finalized when the student advances to candidacy.
 Although courses that will eventually become part of the student’s academic program may be taken before advancement, it is strongly recommended that students make up any undergraduate deficiencies first, and then advance as early as possible.
-The program proposed by the thesis committee chair and the student must be approved by the thesis committee, Graduate Advisor, Department Chair, and Associate Dean for Graduate Accountability.
+The program proposed by the thesis committee chair and the student must be approved by the thesis committee, Graduate Advisor, Department Chair, and Associate Dean.
 Six units of GEOL 698 (Thesis) must be taken as part of the program.
 Directed Research, GEOL 697, may account for up to three units, but normally cannot be taken before the student completes 12 units of the graduate program with a grade point average of 3.0 or higher.

 A minimum of 18 units of 500 or 600 level courses, including Thesis, must be completed; the remaining units (12 or less) may be 300, 400, 500, or 600 level courses, although courses at 300 level in the Department may not be used in the program.
 Units may be taken at other universities if suitable courses are not offered at CSULB.
 Appropriate courses from related areas in science, mathematics, or engineering may be substituted within limits with consent of the Department.